The West Australian: Political leanings

+Endorsements

 Presentation

 Formerly a conservative "daily paper of record", The West has adopted the style of a popular tabloid.
 It has very ably utilised colour printing and its monopolist status to maximise display advertising including the use of multi-page advertorial supplements and loose inserts.
 Advertising is frequently accorded priority over news on the front page by means of a four-page wrap-around cover section.

 Audience

 As of January 2015, refraining from reporting greatly reduced print circulation, the paper claimed "readership across print and online platforms" of 1.8 million per month (a daily average of less than 70,000).
 The West Australian recorded a significant fall of nearly 25% in profit in June 2016.
-A serious drop in circulation was also reported with average weekday circulation down from 157,000 to 145,000, while the weekend edition averaged 241,000, down from 258,000.
-Cost-saving measures such as staff redundancies was attributed to the poor performance.
+A serious drop in circulation was also reported, with average weekday circulation down from 157,000 to 145,000, while the weekend edition averaged 241,000, down from 258,000.
+Cost-saving measures, such as staff redundancies, were attributed to the poor performance.

 In 2021, audited "cross-platform readership" of The West and The Sunday Times combined was 4.1 million per month.
 In February 2022, Seven West Media WA chief executive Maryna Fewster announced growth to 4.5 million per month boosted by (potentially duplicated) counts of hits on subsidiary websites including PerthNow, the video program Up Late, morning radio show The West Live, and sundry video packages launched on thewest.com.au.